Algebraic-Programming/ALP/README.md

 When targeting different architectures with differing SIMD widths, different ALP installations for different architectures could be maintained.

+ALP programs may be compiled using the compiler wrapper `grbcxx` that is generated during installation.
+To compile high-performance code when compiling your programs using the ALP installation, the following flags are recommended:

+ - `-DNDEBUG -O3 -mtune=native -march=native -funroll-loops`

+Omitting these flags for brevity, some compilation examples follow.

-The program may be compiled using the compiler wrapper `grbcxx` generated during installation.
-When using the LPF-enabled hybrid shared- and distributed-memory backend of ALP/GraphBLAS, for example, simply use
+When using the LPF-enabled hybrid shared- and distributed-memory backend of ALP/GraphBLAS, simply use

 ```bash
 grbcxx -b hybrid